PRABUDDHIKAMWR/EN4720-Security-in-Cyber-Physical-Systems/README.md

 - **Key Generation:** Supports symmetric key algorithms (AES, DES, 3DES) with configurable key sizes and RSA asymmetric key generation.
 - **Encryption/Decryption:** Uses CBC mode for symmetric encryption and OAEP padding for RSA.
 - **Hashing:** Provides endpoints to generate and verify hashes using SHA-256 and SHA-512.
-- **Database Integration:** Automatically creates and updates an SQLite database to store keys and IVs.
+- **Database Integration:** Automatically creates and updates an SQLite database/ MySQL database hosted by [ freesqldatabase.com]( freesqldatabase.com)  to store keys and IVs.
 - **Flask API:** Simple and lightweight RESTful API built with Flask.
+- **Cloud Deployment:** Deployed on Vercel for easy access.

 ---